aafederation/mhd/content/MHD/Garden of Hope.md

 transport_option = "Subway: 7"

 +++
-**Garden of Hope**

-Garden of Hope, established in 2004, is a linguistically specific and culturally competent domestic violence, sexual assault and human trafficking victim service organization that serves the vast Chinese immigrant community across NYC.
+Garden of Hope, established in 2004, is a linguistically specific and culturally competent domestic violence, sexual assault**,** and human trafficking victim service organization that serves the vast Chinese immigrant community across NYC.